smasoudrezvani/KMN_on_Iris/README.md

 # KMN_on_Iris
-#In this project , After downloading Iris Dataset From kaggle.com , for begining , the KMN method is applied on the dataset and then the efficiency of clustring method is calculated.
+In this project , After downloading Iris Dataset From kaggle.com , for begining , the KMN method is applied on the dataset and then the efficiency of clustring method is calculated.
-print(/n)

 import numpy as np